 - The Cigar Lake project will employ up to 500 employees during the peak construction period.

 - Approximately 250 people will be employed permanently when the project is in full production.

-- The Cigar Lake orebody is being frozen prior to mining to improve ground conditions, prevent water inflow and improve radiation protection.
+- The Cigar Lake orebody has been frozen prior to mining to improve ground conditions, prevent water inflow and improve radiation protection.

 - The high grade ore will be removed by a non-entry method jet boring system that will be deployed within access tunnels being developed about 25 metres beneath the orebody.

 - Jet boring involves using water under high pressure to carve out cavities in the orebody and then collecting the resulting ore slurry through pipes.
 The Cigar Lake mining process also involves backfilling the cavities in the orebody with concrete once the ore is removed.

 - Ore collected by the jet boring system will be taken to underground grinding and thickening circuits and then pumped to surface as slurry.
 At the surface, the ore will be loaded in special containers for truck transport to the mill.

 - Cigar Lake ore will be processed through a toll milling arrangement at Areva's McClean Lake operation, located 70 km to the northeast of Cigar Lake.

 Environmental monitoring ensures that emissions from operations are well below allowable limits.
 Monitoring results and environmental incidents are reported to federal and provincial regulatory agencies.

 The Cigar Lake project is regulated by the Canadian Nuclear Safety Commission (CNSC) in accordance with the federal Nuclear Safety and Control Act and regulations.
 Cigar Lake is also subject to provincial laws and regulations for the protection of workers and the environment.
 CNSC staff conducts regular site inspections and audits to verify that people and the environment are protected.
 Uranium mining and milling operations are licensed by CNSC.